ShauryaS/quicklinks/README.md

 3. Execute the code by running command: `npm start` to view the Quicklinks page in your browser at [localhost:3000](http://localhost:3000/).

-To run the dev env using docker, execute command: `sh commands/run_container.sh`.
-When the script requests the name of the container to run, enter: `prod`.
+To run the dev env using docker, ensure Docker Desktop is running on your dev machine and execute command: `npm run docker-prod`.
 View the Quicklinks page in your browser at [localhost:3000](http://localhost:3000/).

 Example terminal view for running prod Docker container:

 ```
-> sh commands/run_container.sh
-Enter container name (dev or prod): prod
-executing command: docker-compose up -d prod
-docker-compose up -d prod
+npm run docker-prod
 ```

 **The Docker prod env DOES NOT have fast refresh enabled.**

-To shut down the Docker prod container, execute command: `sh commands/stop_container.sh`.
-When the script requests the name of the container to stop, enter: `prod`.
+To shut down the Docker prod container, execute command: `npm run docker-stop`.

 Example terminal view for stopping dev Docker container:

 ```
-> sh commands/stop_container.sh
-Enter container name (dev or prod): prod
-executing command: docker-compose stop prod
-docker-compose stop prod
+npm run docker-stop
 ```

-## Customizing Data
+## 3. Customizing Data

-To customize your Quicklinks page, edit the file `/{project_root}/src/data/quicklinksinfo.json`.
+To customize your Quicklinks page, edit the file [quicklinksinfo.json](/src/data/quicklinksinfo.json).
 Use the current file as a template/guidline to customize your own Quicklinks page.

 ### Template